allisonburtch/consultancy/index.md

 I'm an **expert communicator**, I have your back, and I tell the truth.

 ***

 ### Coronavirus Pivot

 Wow!
 This shit sucks!
-What do you do now?
+What to do?
 Uncertainty is painful, but so is growth. **Are you going to stay stuck or are you going to cross over to this new stage of your journey?**

 ### What I offer:
  - Interviewing yourself and your team